 She opens them.
 She peeks carefully at me.
 Then covers herself with the blanket.

 “Peep bo!”
 The blanket speaks.

 That’s my moment.
 My eyes close.
-Although I keep the good one, an eighth open.
+Although I keep the good one only an eighth open.
 Enough to cheat.
 Enough not to get caught.

 Each time she closes her eyes, I open mine.
 Each time I see her open her eyes, I close mine!